kemde/batch-archive-script/README.md

 # batch-archive-script
 Batch-Script to archive files and subfolders from a give sourcefolder without using WMIC

+The following variables can be set:
-to archive, specify the folder from which you want to archive [sourceFolder] then specify the filetype (e.g. *.pdf, *.xml,...) [filterFileType] specify the archive folder you want to archive to [archiveFolder] next specify the depth of archive that will be build - only years, with month or days (year, month,day) [depth] at last give the days that shall be past as a number [numberOfDays]
+**[sourceFolder]** to archive, specify the folder from which you want to archive
+**[filterFileType]**  then specify the filetype (e.g. *.pdf, *.xml,...)
+**[archiveFolder]** specify the archive folder you want to archive to
+**[depth]** next specify the depth of archive that will be build - only years, with month or days (year, month,day)
+**[numberOfDays]** at last give the days that shall be past as a number

+The script starts with moving all files with given FilterFileType in the archive folder.
+The it iterates the given sourcefolder and moves the subfolder in the archive folder.
+The check for the set period is based on the storage date of the respective file.
+The date of the subfolder is not decisive.
+However, the subfolder is created in the archive structure.